Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Results

 From the expression of the action, we can now proceed to find the phase evolution associated with the counter-propagation of light pulses in each pair of modes.
 Given that $h^p_0[x,\cdot]=h^p_0[-x,\cdot]$, we consider the relative phase factor $e^{i\Delta\phi_{\text{R}\text{L}}}$ for the pair of modes that are the closest from one another $\ket{\text{R}\text{L}}$:

-To numerically integrate $h^p_0[x,y,z,t]$ with sufficient accuracy, the $z$-integration limits increase with the interaction time $\tau$.
-As we can see in Fig.~\ref{fig:totalhp_integrand} showing the integrand of the relative phase, $\Delta\phi_{\text{R}\text{L}}=\phi_{\text{R}\text{L}}-\phi_{\text{L}\text{L}}$ is computed by taking those $z$ values into account that are still causally connected to the emission of the two light pulses up to interaction time $\tau$.
+To evaluate Eq.~\eqref{eq:phasephiRL}, one has to numerically integrate $h^p_0[x,y,z,t]$ with sufficient accuracy, where the $z$-integration limits will effectively be finite and increasing with an \textit{effective} interaction time $\tau_{\text{eff}}$, which will serve as an upper bound to the time integral, as we shall now argue.
+As we can see in Fig.~\ref{fig:totalhp_integrand} the integrand of Eq.~\eqref{eq:phasephiRL}, vanishes for values of $z$ outside of the lightcone of the spacetime events of emission of the two light pulses.
 Entanglement is not generated for events that are spacelike separated, in accordance with previous findings~\cite{Brukner_2022}.

-As one can notice from Fig.~\ref{fig:totalhp_integrand}, the integrand of the relative phase converges as the interaction time $\tau$ is increased.
+Furthermore, the integral of the relative phase converges as the effective interaction time $\tau_{\text{eff}}$ is increased.
 This is, however, only a finite size effect due to the length of the interferometer $D$ limiting the gravitational interaction.

+The integration itself is done by discretising the integral into a coarse-grained sum.
+As the complete, numerically accurate phase evolution calculation requires incorporating large sections of the full spacetime integral $\int_{z=-\infty}^{\infty}\int_{t=0}^{\infty} dt dz$ for which no substantial phase is accumulated, we choose to restrict the integration domain to $0\leq t\leq2D/c$ and $-D-L\leq z\leq D+L$, a spacetime region encapsulating the pulse crossing and mutual interaction process, which will give a reasonable approximation to the actual accumulated phase.
+The effect of metric perturbations outside of this spacetime region was shown to be negligible for different sets of parameters and can thus be safely ignored.
+To be explicit, we have chosen $\tau_{\text{eff}} = 2D/c$ which accordingly allows to restrict the integral over $z$ so that Eq.~\eqref{eq:phasephiRL} may be approximated by

 In the massive GME protocol, the particles are kept at constant separation, hence a longer interferometer length $D$ gives a larger relative phase accumulation.
 In contrast, increasing $D$ in the photonic protocol, where the light pulses are counter-propagating, does not give the same effect as most of the relative phase accumulation occurs when the pulses are close to each other.
-In addition, integrating over a large spacetime volume with a numerical brute-force computation may become costly.
-As the complete, numerically accurate phase evolution calculation requires incorporating large sections of the full spacetime integral $\int_{z=-\infty}^{\infty}\int_{t=0}^{\tau} dt dz$ for which no substantial phase is accumulated, we choose to restrict the integration domain to $0\leq t\leq2D/c$ and $-D-L\leq z\leq D+L$, a spacetime region encapsulating the pulse crossing and mutual interaction process, which will give a reasonable approximation to the actual accumulated phase.